 The style’s signature lies in the curl pattern, volume, and flirtatious pieces that frame the face.
 Farrah Fawcett's feathered cut became a hallmark of the '70s, forever memorializing the decade, which then spun off into subsequent '80s and '90s versions.
 Fawcett personally credits legendary French stylist José Eber with first feathering her hair (though several other stylists have since claimed they were the ones to debut the cut).

 And, of course, "The Farrah" fits in perfectly with a much wider '70s revival.
 We chronicled the resurgence of shags and afros, earth-toned manicures, and glittery makeup.
 Plus, pea green and orange velvet furniture are finding their way into modern apartments.
-And, who could forget "Dreams" by Fleetwood Mac going viral and reappearing on the Hot 100 last year for the first time this century?
+And, who could forget "Dreams" by Fleetwood Mac going viral and reappearing on the Hot 100 in 2020 for the first time this century?

 Much of the attention on this style is thanks to TikTok user @Groovy_Mal who uploaded her highly duet-able curl transformation last year.
 Almost immediately, scores of other uses with all hair types, colors, and lengths started trying her tutorial, uploading their results next to hers.
 Much of the trend's popularity is due to just how easy it actually is to pull off.
 According to Mischa, the only real prerequisite for the Farrah is a compatible cut.